orb-community/orb-website/docs/docs.md

 You will need to use a configuration file if:

-* You want to assign tags to the Agent at the edge
+* You want to assign tags to the agent at the edge
 * You want to setup custom pktvisor Taps
-* You want the Agent to [auto-provision](#advanced-auto-provisioning-setup)
+* You want the agent to [auto-provision](#advanced-auto-provisioning-setup)

 The configuration file is written in YAML.
 You can use the latest [template configuration file](https://raw.githubusercontent.com/ns1labs/orb/develop/cmd/agent/agent.example.yaml) as a starting point, or